slcs-jsc/mptrac/README.md

 ## Contributing

-We are interested in sharing MPTRAC for operational or research applications.
+We are interested in sharing MPTRAC for operational and research applications.
 Please do not hesitate to contact us, if you have any further questions or need support.

 ## License